wehs7661/ensemble_md/docs/simulations.rst

                             The maximum number of warnings in parameter specification to be ignored.

-Same as any other replica-exchange methods, EEXE only works with MPI-enabled GROMACS.
-To leverage the allocated computational resources, one can specify the number of MPI processes via the parameter :code:`n_proc`, with the CLI of MPI (e.g. :code:`mpirun` or :code:`mpiexec`) speicifed via the parameter :code:`mpi_cli`.
-In addition, one can specify the number of OpenMP threads per MPI process (i.e., :code:`-ntomp` used with the GROMACS mdrun commands) via the parameter :code:`runtime_args` by using :code:`runtime_args = {'-ntomp': '16'}`.

 In our current implementation, it is assumed that all replicas of an EEXE simulations are performed in parallel using MPI.
 Naturally, performing an EEXE simulation using :code:`run_EEXE` requires a command-line interface to launch MPI processes, such as :code:`mpirun` or :code:`mpiexec`.
-For example, to run an EEXE simulation composed of 4 replicas, one must use :code:`mpirun -np 4 run_EEXE` (or :code:`mpiexec -n 4 run_EEXE`), where the value of :code:`-np` should be the same as the number of replicas.
-For more information about the parameter :code:`runtime_args` in the input YAML file, see :ref:`doc_EEXE_parameters`.
+For example, on a 128-core node in a cluster, one may use :code:`mpirun -np 4 run_EEXE` (or :code:`mpiexec -n 4 run_EEXE`) to run an EEXE simulation composed of 4 replicas with 4 MPI processes.
+Note that in this case, it is often recommended to explicitly specify more details about resources allocated for each replica.
+For example, one can specifies :code:`{'-nt': 32}` for the EEXE parameter `runtime_args` (specified in the input YAML file, see :ref:`doc_EEXE_parameters`), so each of the 4 replicas will use 32 threads (assuming thread-MPI GROMACS), taking the full advantage of 128 cores.

 1.3.
 CLI :code:`analyze_EEXE`
 -----------------------------